 Use these ideas to get your deck fasteners sized correctly the first time:

-What Is The Best Deck Screw For Decking
+What Are The Best Deck Screws

 There are many different types of screws that can be used for decking, but when it comes to the best screw for the job, stainless steel deck screws are hard to beat.
 They are durable, rust-resistant, and will not corrode over time.